 Primary literature readings and discussion

-Once a week students will be required to read two published manuscripts, which will be selected by the professor.
+Once a week, students will be required to read two published manuscripts, which will be selected by the professor.
 The class will get together to discuss these papers during a short 1-hour weekly meeting.
 Student will be expected to participate actively in the discussions, ask questions and critically analyze the research.
 The entire class will be required to read the manuscripts and participate in discussions.
 Each student will be required to speak at least once per paper discussion.
 A one-page report on the readings will be required.

 Final project paper and presentation